 The Conne River Mi'kmaq registered as a band under the federal Indian Act in 1984 and Ottawa recognized the community as an official reserve in 1987, giving residents access to federal programs, services, and grant money.
 The group has filed land claims with the federal government, although Ottawa has not yet accepted anything for formal negotiations.
 In 2008, about 7,800 Mi'kmaq not living at Conne River accepted an agreement-in-principle with the federal government to form a 'landless band' under the Indian Act.

 The Innu Nation won recognition for its members as status Indians under the Indian Act in 2002.
 The government also recognized the communities of Natuashish and Sheshatshiu as reserve lands in 2003 and 2006, respectively.
 Residents at both communities elect Band Councils to represent their needs and concerns.
 The Innu Nation filed a land claim with the federal government in October 1990, which led to the signing of a Framework Agreement in 1996.
 The group is currently negotiating an Agreement-in-Principle with provincial and federal authorities; it also began negotiating self-government arrangements in 2006.

-The Labrador Métis Nation filed a comprehensive land claim with the federal government in 1991 for land in central and southeastern Labrador; it awaits Ottawa's decision to accept or reject the proposal for negotiation.
+The Labrador Metis Nation (now the NunatuKavut Community Council) filed a comprehensive land claim with the federal government in 1991 for land in central and southeastern Labrador; it awaits Ottawa's decision to accept or reject the proposal for negotiation.
 The group represents about 6,000 Métis people living in Labrador.